zacLibaud/bADA55.github.io/index.md

 - BeerAdvocate gives much greater weight to **taste** (40%) compared to RateBeer (20%), indicating that the perception of taste is crucial for high ratings on BeerAdvocate.
 - Conversely, RateBeer assigns double the weight to **overall** (42%) than BeerAdvocate (20%), emphasizing a more general, holistic evaluation.

-If you’re all about the sensory details—flavor, the nuances of taste—this, BeerAdvocate is the platform for you.
+If you’re all about the sensory details—flavor, the nuances of taste, BeerAdvocate is the platform for you.
 Reviewers here focus on the experience of the sip, making it a great choice if you want to explore beers from a flavor-first perspective.
 If you’re looking for a more well-rounded view, where the overall impression of a beer takes priority, RateBeer might be your go-to.

 Surely this distinction isn't enough for you to make up your mind yet, but if you're a professional dabbler I suspect it will have swayed you one way rather than the other.
 That's why we're going to try and differentiate the two platforms a little more by focusing on a very specific group of users: the experts!
 You are now wondering, what do we mean by **experts**, let's start from the beginning...

 # Who are the interesting users ?

 At the heart of every review platform lies its users.
-Some casually share their thoughts from time to time, while others stand out as experienced reviewers—those who provide detailed, consistent, and insightful contributions.
+Some casually share their thoughts from time to time, while others stand out as experienced reviewers, those who provide detailed, consistent, and insightful contributions.
 Not all reviews are created equal.
-The true gems come from the seasoned pros—those who know their hops from their malts and can turn a sip into a story.
+The true gems come from the seasoned pros, those who know their hops from their malts and can turn a sip into a story.
 These **expert** reviewers don’t just share opinions; they provide reliable, detailed, and insightful takes that cut through the noise.

 <img src="figs/practically-an-expert-ollie.gif" style="display: block; margin: auto;" width="400">

 By shining a spotlight on these top contributors, we’re laying the groundwork for a deeper dive later on, where we’ll analyze their reviews in detail.
 Understanding who these experts are is key to unlocking the true strengths of BeerAdvocate and RateBeer, giving us a richer, clearer picture of each platform’s review quality and the community behind the ratings.
 But what exactly makes a reviewer an expert?
 Is it their consistency, their diversity of tastes, or the sheer volume of reviews they write?

+### Treshold on review number

 A first simple way to better understand the community is by categorizing users based on their review activity.
 Here’s how we divided them: